SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 It can sometimes be useful to ensure that you have a unique copy of an array before performing an action on that array's contents, or before passing that array to a function or method.
-You ensure the uniqueness of an array reference by calling the array's ``unshare`` method.
+You ensure the uniqueness of an array reference by calling the ``unshare`` method on a variable of array type.

-If multiple constants or variables currently refer to the same array, and you call the ``unshare`` method on one of those constants or variables, the array is copied, so that the constant or variable has its own independent copy of the array.
+(The ``unshare`` method cannot be called on a constant array.)

-However, no copying takes place if the constant or variable is already the only reference to the array.
+If multiple variables currently refer to the same array, and you call the ``unshare`` method on one of those variables, the array is copied, so that the variable has its own independent copy of the array.
-The ``unshare`` method can only be called on a mutable array.
+However, no copying takes place if the variable is already the only reference to the array.

 At the end of the previous example,
 ``b`` and ``c`` both reference the same array.